cdrischler/cdrischler.github.io/_pages/teaching.md

 ## PHYS 2002: Introduction to Physics

 The second **undergraduate** course in an algebra-based introductory physics sequence, open to students from all disciplines.
 Topics include electricity and magnetism, waves and optics, relativity, quantum physics, atomic physics, and nuclear physics.
 The four-credit course combines three hours of weekly lecture with a two-hour laboratory.
-I co-taught the course with Mark Lucas in Spring 2026 and taught it independently in Fall 2026 (including the labs).
+I co-taught the course with Mark Lucas in Spring 2026, and I'm currently teaching it independently in Fall 2026 (including the laboratory coordination).

 Taught in Spring 2026 and Fall 2026.

-## PHYS 4071/5071: Computer Simulation Methods in Physics
+## PHYS 5071: Computer Simulation Methods in Physics

-This four-credit course provides **undergraduate and graduate** students with a hands-on introduction to computational physics using Python.
+This four-credit course provides **graduate** students with a hands-on introduction to computational physics using Python.
 Students learn to translate physical problems into numerical models, implement and evaluate computational solutions, and assess the accuracy and reliability of their results.
-Topics include numerical differentiation and integration, error analysis and numerical stability, numerical linear algebra, data fitting and parameter estimation, Monte Carlo methods, and parallel computing.
+Topics include numerical differentiation and integration, error analysis and numerical stability, numerical linear algebra, data fitting and Bayesian parameter estimation, Monte Carlo methods, and parallel computing.
 The course combines four hours of lecture with a one-hour laboratory each week.

 Taught in Fall 2023, Fall 2024, and Fall 2025.